top of page

 • 김정은 (Kim Jong-un; used metaphorically for an absolute ruler / authoritarian figure) + -이 (subject marker)

-되서: by becoming / after becoming
+되서: become and then… / so / after becoming

 • 되다 (to become) + -서 (connective ending meaning “and then,” “so,” “after,” or “by (doing so).”)